 Section 1.
 League Officers

-The Executive Board elections will take place at the closing ceremonies of the spring season.
+The Executive Board elections will take place at the end of the Spring season.

-The Executive Board will accept nominations from current member’s for approximately a two week period prior to closing ceremonies.
+The Executive Board will accept nominations from current members for approximately a two week period prior to closing ceremonies.

-Only currently members of LGS will be eligible to be nominated.
-No nominations will be taken the day of closing ceremonies.
+Only current members of LGS will be eligible to be nominated.
+No nominations will be taken three days before election.

 Each officer will be eligible for a term of two years in any given office and eligible for reelection.
-The Offices of 1st Vice-President, Secretary, Fundraising and Coaching Coordinator will be elected on even numbered years and the offices of President, 2nd Vice-President, Acquisitions Coordinator, and Events/Promotions Coordinator will be elected on odd numbered years.
+The Offices of 1st Vice-President, Secretary, Events/Sponsoring Coordinator and Coaching Coordinator will be elected on even numbered years and the offices of President, 2nd Vice-President and Communications Coordinator will be elected on odd numbered years.

 Treasurer and Canteen Coordinator, in odd and even years respectively, will be nominated and appointed by majority vote of the elected members of the Executive Board.